tboller/FixIIT/Documentation/reports/pgmReports/sprint2/sprint-02.md

 ## Bug Tracking
 Issue that appeared during this second sprint was trying to overcome automating our github repo download.
 The script had to be open on the pc in order for it to go through the packer build without erroring ( add the solution to this problem here ).
 Trying to run our nodejs scripts on our server was giving us errors due to having an older version of nodejs, we overcame this issue by creating a new script that pointed to the newer version of nodejs.
-A big issue was trying to automate copy contents from our github repo to the /var/www/html directory in our ubuntu server, this issue was resolved by trail and error using different arguments in our scripts.
+Another issue with nodejs was trying to automate npm starting, the system would not continue to build.
+Big issue was trying to automate copying contents from our github repo to the
+/var/www/html directory in our ubuntu server, this issue was resolved by trail and error using different arguments in our scripts.

 ## Security